Poultry Mortality Composting Management Guide (B 1266)Download PDF

 Users of compost are encouraged to obtain a nutrient analysis of the product prior to its use.
 If analysis data is not obtained or is not available at time of use, the following average values may be used as a reasonable estimate of the available nutrient content of dead bird compost:

-Composting has proven to be an effective, environmentally sound method of dead bird disposal.
 Emerging technologies that enhance the composting process further promote and expand the use of composting as a mortality disposal method.
-Aerated-bed and in-vessel rotary drum composting units are at the leading edge of composting technology.
+Aerated-bed and invessel rotary drum composting units (Figure 5) are at the leading edge of composting technology.
 These systems may decrease the time and daily management needed to compost material through controlled infusion of air and simplified aeration techniques.
 These new mechanized compost technologies can be initially cost-prohibitive.
 However, government cost-share programs are being made available that can offset the cost to the producer sufficiently to where the initial purchase cost of the technology is similar to two-stage bin composter construction.

 Enzyme and microbial products marketed as compost accelerants are also relatively new products that may be used to enhance the composting process, especially if the materials being composted do not have sufficient bacteria levels to initiate the process, such as with old litter or yard trimmings.
 These products require adequate moisture and appropriate ingredient materials in order to function properly, just as with normal composting procedures.
 Whether or not a product will improve the composting process depends very much on individual circumstances.
 The need or addition of such a products should be based on composting success or failures at a given location and with the use of the materials that are to be used on a daily basis.